itzhv14/toll-iot-form/README.md

 # Automated Toll Booth System: An IOT Mini Project

-This is a user login and registration app for IOT project.
+This is a user login and registration site for Automated Toll Booth System along with APIs.

 ### Steps: